CNS University Student Representative Program

-University faculty mentors are integral to the success of the USR Program.
-The time commitment for faculty mentors is estimated to be 4 hours per semester.
+University faculty advisors are integral to the success of the USR Program.
+The time commitment for faculty advisors is estimated to be 4 hours per semester.
 They support the USR in carrying out their activities and are involved with:

-- Circulating the call for applications for the USR position
+- Circulating the call for applications to fill a vacant USR position (if needed)

 - Supporting the USR with identifying and securing sources of funding (in addition to what may be available from CNS), venues, etc.

 - Providing feedback on USR communication materials (such as newsletters)

 - Encouraging CNS-SCN membership and involvement within and outside of his/her faculty